-Beer's Bridge in Keene Valley.
-You can see this bridge when driving north toward Lake Placid, it's on the right side of the road in Keene Valley.
+Beer's Bridge is located in Keene Valley.
+You can see this bridge when driving north toward Lake Placid; it's on the right side of the road in Keene Valley.
 This pin-connected Pratt and Pony truss bridge was built in 1900 and was located in Essex County, somewhere not listed, and moved to its present location in 1925.
 The simple structure provides access to camps on the east side of the river.

 The Wilmington Bridge in Wilmington, NY is a beautiful arch bridge faced with stone.
 It boasts a gorgeous view of Whiteface Mountain, and a wide sidewalk that leads to town.
-The bridge and The Whiteface Memorial Highway were built at the same time using granite to fit in well with the natural surroundings.
-The bridge is 37-feet wide and has sidewalks on both sides and is used for two-way traffic.
+The bridge and the Whiteface Memorial Highway were built at the same time using granite to fit in well with the natural surroundings.
+The bridge is 37 feet wide and has sidewalks on both sides and is used for two-way traffic.
 Even though this looks like a brand new bridge, it was constructed in 1934 and is also on the National Register of Historic Places.
 This beauty was rehabilitated in the 1990s and is in great condition.

 A day exploring the Whiteface Tegion and surrounding areas will lead you to these romantic, historic structures.
 Don't forget your camera - these are well worth photographing.